xsf/xmpp-providers-website/content/faq.md

 ### Provider File

 A provider file is a JSON file containing only the provider properties that cannot be retrieved via other methods.
-Each provider can [generate a provider file](https://providers.xmpp.net/provider-file-generator/) and supply it via its web server.
+Each provider can [generate a provider file](/provider-file-generator/) and supply it via its web server.

 ### Bus Factor

-The term {{< external-link text="bus factor" url="https://en.wikipedia.org/wiki/Bus_factor" >}} describes the minimum number of team members that the service could not survive losing.
+The term [bus factor](https://en.wikipedia.org/wiki/Bus_factor) describes the minimum number of team members that the service could not survive losing.

 ### Professional Hosting